orionrobots/orionrobots.github.io/_posts/2006-06-23-microsoft-robotics-studio-cool-but-not-quite-there-yet.md

 ---
 created: 2006-06-23 13:56:11
 description: Microsoft Robotics Studio cool, but not quite there yet
-tags: [robotics, robot building, programming]
+tags: [robotics, robot news, robot building, programming]
 title: Microsoft Robotics Studio cool, but not quite there yet
 layout: post
 ---